SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/adding-items-to-relation-list.md

 3. Under **This is a relationship between**, specify whether the relationship refers to a company and/or a contact on the active and passive side respectively.
 These fields correspond to the fields in the **Relation** dialog in SuperOffice CRM.

-4. Under **Example** you can see an example of what the relationship looks like in practice, i.e. in the **Relations** section tab in SuperOffice CRM.
+4. Under **Example** you can see an example of what the relationship looks like in practice.

 5. Optionally, type in a description of the item in the **Description** field.